renderpci/dedalo/docs/config/config.md

 session_duration_hours `int`
 timeout_seconds `int`

 Session lifetime is defined by one calculation of hours convert to seconds.
 Normally the sessions in Dédalo define 1 journal session (8 hours) and this time will be the max duration of dedalo user session.
-The session will be deleted when it exceeds this time.
+The session will be deleted when it exceeds the parameter of unused session time.

 ```php
 $session_duration_hours = 8;